 The catalogs usually start arriving around January 1st.
 You can decide which seeds to start for the season and place the order accordingly.

 If you’ve saved seeds from last year’s crops or from organic veggies you’ve purchased at the store, that’s great!
-You’re one step ahead.
+You’re one step ahead with your February gardening.

 3. Start Seedlings Indoors